mvankayal1/Deepfake-Detection-Using-Ensemble-Learning/README.md

 **Limitations**

-Binary classification only (REAL vs FAKE)
+- Binary classification only (REAL vs FAKE)
-Performance may degrade on out-of-distribution datasets Model size and inference time are relatively high due to deep CNN backbones
+- Performance may degrade on out-of-distribution datasets
+- Model size and inference time are relatively high due to deep CNN backbones

 **Future Work**

-Multi-class classification (identify specific deepfake generation methods) Dataset expansion for better generalization
+- Multi-class classification (identify specific deepfake generation methods) -Dataset expansion for better generalization
-Model optimization for faster inference
+- Model optimization for faster inference
-Explainability (Grad-CAM, SHAP)
+- Explainability (Grad-CAM, SHAP)
-Cloud or edge deployment
+- Cloud or edge deployment

 **Author:**

 Vankayal Megha Shree

 State University of New York at Binghamton

 May 2025